 If you are looking for the best conservatory furniture ideas, keep reading…

 This looks not dissimilar to cane and is highly durable.
 Another added benefit is that it is resistant to humidity – and conservatories can get quite warm (especially if you are using a combination of thermally-efficient glass and underfloor heating.

-It also doesn’t fade when exposed to sunlight and comes in a range of colours.
+It also doesn’t fade when exposed to sunlight and comes in a range of colours, making it perfect for a bright conservatory extension.
 It’s easy to see why Rattan conservatory furniture is so popular.